Types of Crushers: What you need to know

 Primary crushing equipment

 As the name suggests, this kind of crushing is the first in the process.
-Run of Mine (ROM) materials are brought directly from blasting projects and crushed a primary crusher for the first round of crushing.
+Run of Mine (ROM) materials are brought directly from blasting projects and crushed in a primary crusher for the first round of crushing.
 At this point, the material receives its first reduction in size from its raw state.
 Primary crushing produces materials ranging from 50" to 20" on average.
 The two main types of primary crushers are:

 Jaw crushers

 Large amounts of material are fed into the “V-shaped” jaw of this crusher and are reduced using compressive force.
 One side of the V remains stationary while the other side of the V swings against it.
-The material is forced from the wide opening of the V to the narrowest point of the V creating a crushing motion.
+The material is forced from the wide opening of the V to the narrowest point of the V, creating a crushing motion.
 Jaw crushers are large-scale, heavy-duty machinery typically constructed with cast iron and/or steel.
 Often considered a basic machine, jaw crushers have their place in the industry.
 They are often used to reduce rock into non-uniformed gravel.
 To find out more about primary jaw crusher check out our blog.

 Gyratory crushers

 Run of mine material is transferred into a gyratory crusher’s upper-level hopper.
 The walls of the gyratory crusher’s hopper are lined with “V-shaped” pieces, the mantle and the concave, like a jaw crusher but shaped like a cone.
 The ore is discharged through the smaller bottom output hole of the cone.
 While the cone does not move, an interior crushing movement is created by a revolving shaft on a vertical rod.
-Continuous action is created making it faster than the jaw crusher with less power usage.
+Continuous action is created, making it faster than the jaw crusher with less power usage.
 Often smaller and more expensive than a jaw crusher, gyratory crushers are suitable for larger amounts of materials when a more uniform shape is desired.

 Secondary crushing equipment

-After materials go though their first round of crushing, they are fed into a secondary crusher to be broken down further.
+After materials go through their first round of crushing, they are fed into a secondary crusher to be broken down further.
 The average input size for a secondary crusher ranges from 13" to 4" during this stage.
 Secondary crushing is especially important for making graded material that is going on to be used on government projects.
-For example crushed material for road base and fill.
+For example, crushed material for road base and fill.
 The main kinds of crushing machines for secondary processing are discussed below.

 Cone crushers